 Absolutely.
 As you may have noticed, government processes are rarely simple or service oriented.
 Neptune walks you through the process of reporting and resolving your loss as quickly as possible.
 We deliver extraordinary service so you can focus on getting your life back.

-At Neptune, we offer seven deductible option ranging from $1K-$50K.
+At Neptune, we offer six deductible options ranging from $1K – $25K.
 Your deductible is the amount of money you pay before your insurance begins to pay.
 When a loss is covered under your policy, Neptune pays the part of the loss that exceeds your deductible amount, up to the limits of coverage you purchased.
 The Deductible amount you select is shown on your Declarations page.
 In each flood loss, the Deductible amount applies separately to Building (Coverage A) and Contents (Coverage B).

 In most cases, no. The only circumstance where this might occur is if your home has been “Grandfathered”.
-Grandfathering is when flood map changes occur and the National Flood Insurance Program (NFIP) provides a lower-cost flood insurance rating option known as “grandfathering.”
-It is available for property owners who already have flood insurance policies in effect when the new flood maps become effective and then maintain continuous coverage.
+Grandfathering is when flood map changes occur and the NFIP provides a lower-cost insurance rating option known as “grandfathering.”
+It is available for property owners who already have insurance policies in effect when the new flood maps become effective and then maintain continuous coverage.
 If your rate with Neptune is lower than the current NFIP rate, it is highly unlikely your property is grandfathered.

 The following are key definitions that we use in our Policy: